-Having spent the past decade running Dakine backpacks I was stoked to try out the 36L Dakine Poacher backpack here in the Tetons, featuring a airbag system otherwise known as R.A.S.
+Having spent the past decade running Dakine backpacks I was stoked to try out the 36L Dakine Poacher Backpack here in the Tetons, featuring an airbag system otherwise known as R.A.S.

 Before I dive into the review I want to get one thing out of the way, I don’t currently ride with an airbag, or plan to for that matter.
 That being said what makes this pack unique is the fact you have the option to add or remove the Mammut Removable Airbag System depending on the type of terrain you plan on riding.

 This year’s Dakine Poacher backpack will be a hit with just about anyone that spends time skiing or riding in the backcountry thanks to a ton of touring specific designs built into the pack.
 Starting with the pockets the outside of the backpack has 6 separate places to store gear.

 At the top of the backpack is a dedicated google pocket which I find works great for storing a bunch of small gear that you may want quick access to while touring.
 In my pack I have the following in the goggle pocket alone:

 - Hand Warmers

 - Personal Locator Beacon (ACR ResQlink Review)

 - Glop Stopper Wax

 Otherwise, that pocket would work great for your Goggles too especially with the cozy fleece lining!

 The only feature that I could see Dakine adding to the snow safety compartment would be a way for water to drain out.
 After digging pits all days most of my gear is snowy when it goes into the bag, and snowy when it comes out.